telefonicasc/etl-framework/python-lib/tc_etl_lib/README.md

 ## Changelog

-- Fix: rename sensor_id to device_it in iotManager to align with the term used in IOTA library ([#77](https://github.com/telefonicasc/etl-framework/pull/77))
+- Fix: rename sensor_id to device_id in iotManager to align with the term used in IOTA library ([#77](https://github.com/telefonicasc/etl-framework/pull/77))

 0.11.0 (February 2nd, 2024)